Chinatown's Oahu Market market is where many local eateries wrangle for the best fruit

 place called the Oahu

 Market.
-The market is known for having the best sashimi (raw
+The market is famous for having the best sashimi (raw

 fish), fresh meats and produce.